Fancy Carrier Cards

 During the early design stages of the game system that became Second World War at Sea, I wanted each aircraft carrier to have a fairly detailed card including a picture of the carrier.
 On the card, the player would move aircraft pieces between the hangar and the flight deck and then on to their missions.
 I just thought it would be cool to “process” the aircraft on a deck view of the carrier.

-Down below is my kind of rough version of what these cards looked like in my brain, for the five aircraft carriers of SWWAS: Coral Sea.
+Down below is my kind of rough version of what these cards looked like in my brain, for the two British aircraft carriers of Second Great War at Sea: Tropical Storm.
 They’re in color, with the aircraft carrier basing boxes (use them just like the plain ones included in the game) plus the ship data from the hit records.
 You can mark off hits with counters or coins, or slip the card into a sleeve and mark on it with a grease pencil just like a real staff officer.
-Lexington’s light hull armor is in green because I liked that better than the standard hatch pattern, otherwise the symbols are just like the standard ship data sheets.
+Light hull armor is in light blue because I liked that better than the standard hatch pattern, otherwise the symbols are just like the standard ship data sheets.

 He lives in Birmingham, Alabama with his wife, three children and his dog, Leopold.